beehive-lab/TornadoVM/assembly/src/docs/16_MALI.md

 * Mali-G71, which implements the Bifrost architecture: [link](https://developer.arm.com/ip-products/graphics-and-multimedia/mali-gpus/mali-g71-gpu)

-Some of the unittests in TornadoVM run with `double` data type.
+Some of the unittests in TornadoVM run with `double` data types.
 To enable double support, TornadoVM includes the following extension in the generated OpenCL code:

 ```c
 cl_khr_fp64